zenitraM/Android-Couchbase-Callback/README.md

     Override the getSplashScreenDrawable() method to point to your splash screen image

+## Frequently Asked Questions

+Q: When I start my application the splash screen shows for a long time, then I get the message "Application Error: The connection to the server was unsuccessful."
+In the background behind this message I now see my application.
+But when I press OK, the application exits.
+What is going on?

+A: Most likely your application is loading a resource (something like the _chagnes feed) and this causes the PhoneGap container to fail to recognize that the page has loaded.
+The fix is simple, add a function to your application that listens for the "deviceReady" event and start your work after this event fires.
+For example:

+    document.addEventListener("deviceready", onDeviceReady, false);

+    function onDeviceReady() {
+        //  start listenting to changes feed here
+    }

+    We are still looking for a better approach to this problem.

 ## TODO

 * spoof a call to `onPageFinished` so that phonegap paints the screen even if a long ajax call happens before onload.